The fire next time? Part 2, making sense of the crisis

 Universities in crisis

 Part 1 (last week’s blog) takes off from a discussion of recent books with very different viewpoints on these matters, and my own (coincidental) arrival on a number of university campuses either during or in the wake of these events and talking to many people involved in them, some student participants but mainly teaching staff and administrators, parents and bystanders.
 It also provides background information about South Africa’s schools and colleges, including that education in schools is not free and remains marked by many structural inequalities in the system.
 Part 2 (this blog) is concerned with the private troubles/public issues aspect and discusses both macro and micro matters of relevance.
 Part 3 draws on the ideas of Norbert Elias in endeavouring to reach an overall interpretation of the hows and whys of the protests and consider what pointers his work provides for thinking about ‘what now?’ and with what limitations.
-Part 4 turns attention to the student movement and revolts of 1920 and 1947, using those occurring at Lovedale College as a case study for comparison with the present-day protests.
-For non-South Africans, it should be noted that the discussions in Parts 2, 3 and 4 will not make full sense without also reading the contextual information in Part 1.
+Part 4 turns attention to the student movement and protests of 1920 and 1946, using those occurring at Lovedale College as a case study.
+Part 5 makes comparisons between the earlier protests and those of 2015 and 2016.
+For non-South Africans, it should be noted that the discussions in Parts 2, 3, 4 and 5 will not make full sense without also reading the contextual information in Part 1.

 My account of the ‘universities in crisis’ situation is that of an informed outsider with long-term close associations with South Africa and its universities.
 I make no claim that it is the only way to think about the events concerned and their origins and longer-term outcomes, and it is offered tentatively and provisionally, not least because awaiting further outcomes.
 It is as follows.